 As with any big blockbuster though, fans going to watch the film in cinemas will have one big question in their minds as the film nears its end: do I need to sit through the end credits for a bonus scene?
 Well wonder no longer: we've seen the film already, and can report exactly how many post credit scenes there are, how long you've got to wait, and whether they're even worth it.

-If you haven't seen it yet, the film is out now in both the UK and the US, and you can book tickets through Cineworld, Vue, or Odeon in the UK too, with the digital version here and the disc version here.
+If you haven't seen it yet, the film is available now in the US on digital formats and Blu-ray and DVD, and after a bit of a delay it's arrived in the UK too, with the digital version here and the disc version here.
 You can also head straight to our review if you want to find out what we thought of it.

 How many post credit scenes are there?

-There is just one end credit scene in Jurassic World 2, and it comes right at the veeeeery end of the credits, so you will have to sit through five minutes of scrolling names to get there - there's no mid-credit scene to keep you entertained along the way.
+There is just one end credit scene in Jurassic World 2, and it comes right at the veeeeery end of the credits, so you will have to fast forward through five minutes of scrolling names to get there - there's no mid-credit scene to keep you entertained along the way.